davidbhon/dpc_stress/README.md

 # dpc_stress

+Misc. stuff along with bash and python gists related to the dpc-app.
-Bash and Python scripts to curl DPC REST v1 and v2 endpoints, which may be ported to Go-lang or Swift-lang for better performance.
+Python and optionally Bash (via CLI history) scripts to curl DPC REST v1 and v2 endpoints, which may be ported to Go-lang or Swift-lang for better performance.

 Refs. listed below.
 More TBD.